ethereum-optimism/asterisc/README.md

 Asterisc is an alternative fault-proof VM for OP Stack that proves execution of a RISC-V program with an interactive fraud-proof.

-The interface of the Asterisk binary is essentially the same as Cannon for op-challenger compatibility; therefore, the binary commands implementation is based on [Cannon](https://github.com/ethereum-optimism/optimism/tree/develop/cannon).
+The interface of the Asterisc binary is essentially the same as Cannon for op-challenger compatibility; therefore, the binary commands implementation is based on [Cannon](https://github.com/ethereum-optimism/optimism/tree/develop/cannon).

 *Deploy/run this at your own risk, this is highly experimental software*

-## Work in progress

-This project is a work in progress.
-Maybe 80% complete.

 ## Getting started